 Non-lead ammunition: We support AB 3117 (Mathis, R-Visalia), which would temporarily suspend the non-lead ammunition mandate for hunting in California if the Fish and Game Commission finds that a specific caliber of non-lead ammunition is not available to the public.
 View our letter (PDF) here.

 Firearms as raffle prizes: We oppose AB 3199 (Holden, D-Pasadena), which would allow charitable organizations to hold no more than three events per here where firearms could be offered as raffle prizes.
 View our letter (PDF) here.
 Read our statement here.
+Update: The author decided not to pursue the bill any further, and having missed a critical legislative deadline, the bill is effectively dead for this legislative session.

 Dealer inspection requirements: We oppose SB 459 (Portantino, D-La Cañada Flintridge), which would increase inspection requirements for licensed firearms dealers in California.